 Estonia has integrated well into international architectural networks and policy forums, we participate in major international architectural events and in setting development trends in European architectural policy.

-A valuable partner for the state in international activities is the Estonian Centre of Architecture, which mostly focuses on introducing and exporting Estonian architecture abroad.
+A valuable partner for the state in international activities is the Estonian Centre for Architecture, which mostly focuses on introducing and exporting Estonian architecture abroad.

 Most important international festivals and other events